richard-scryber/scryber.core/docs/drawing_colors.rst

-The custom style defines an initial integer array or on, off, on etc. And the trainling phase defines how far along the pattern the line drawing will start at.
+The custom style defines an initial integer array of on, off, on etc. And the trailing phase defines how far along the pattern the line drawing will start at.

+e.g.

-e.g. [24, 3, 1, 9, 1, 3] 18 has a 24pt on, a 3pt off, 1pt on, 9pt off, 1pt on, 3pt off, and then repeat.
+[24, 3, 1, 9, 1, 3] 18 has:
+A 24pt on, a 3pt off, 1pt on, 9pt off, 1pt on, 3pt off, and then repeat.
 But the line drawing starts 18pts into the first long 24pt dash.